hachyderm/community/community.hachyderm.io/content/en/blog/posts/2026-02-moderator-minute/index.md

 We want to walk through this pattern.
 Not to admonish, but to illuminate.
 And as you read, we'd like to ask you to hold two questions:

-* When you encounter a norm violation, what do you feel the need to do about it?
+* When you encounter a norm violation, how do you tend to respond?
 <br /> **-and-**
 * Has it been working?